multani/sonata/README.rst

 Sonata is written using the `Python programming language`_ and uses the GTK 3 toolkit.

-Sonata started as a fork of the Pygmy project and is licensed under the GPLv3.
+Sonata started as a fork of the Pygmy project and is licensed under the GPLv3 or later.
 Thanks to Andrew Conkling et al, for all their hard work on Pygmy!

 Using Sonata